 The school must tell you about the exclusion as soon as possible.
 You will receive a letter from the headteacher telling you:

-- the reasons for the exclusion and whether the exclusion is fixed term or permanent;
+- the reasons for the exclusion and whether the exclusion is a suspension or permanent;

 - that you have the right to appeal to the governing body's discipline committee;